yangshun/tech-interview-handbook/website/blog/2021-10-30-my-experience-working-as-a-meta-engineer.md

 - Building cool internal tools - At Meta scale, it sometimes make sense for us to build our own internal tooling that has tight integration with our internal ecosystem as opposed to using an external service which might incur significant expenses and also pose security risks.
 We have teams building and maintaining our own tasks tool, code browsing and reviewing tool, a Q&A tool similar to Stack Overflow, a customized version of VS Code, an interview question bank, interview feedback tool, data visualization and querying tool, and a workflow automation tool similar to IFTTT/Zapier!
 Someone built a Pokedex app where you can catch a random Pokemon every time you close a task (I'm at 807/899 now!).
 I also have to mention that we have an internal meme maker which we can use to add customized internal memes to use in our comments in diff reviews and group posts
 - Code wins arguments - It's not gender, race or your background that wins debates, it's the work that you produce.
 Instead of spending time arguing over technical decisions, it is more convincing to write some code to demonstrate the point.
 - Beyond coding - We are also expected to contribute to the company beyond our coding, as in our perf evaluation we have a People axis, which measures how much you help and grow the people around you.
 People give talks, organize events, summits, do interviews, to score in this axis.
-- Fun Social Groups - Workplace is Meta's enterprise offering, it's essentially Facebook for companies.
+- Fun social groups - Workplace is Meta's enterprise offering, it's essentially Facebook for companies.
 We have various interest groups where we can find colleagues to play board games, share cat photos, memes when we want to procrastinate on writing performance reviews, interesting puns, investing tips, and more!

-## Mentorship and Growth
+## Mentorship and growth

 Mentorship is readily available at Meta all the way from interns to senior executives.
 One thing that stood out to me when I first joined Meta was the focus on mentorship.
 When I first joined the company and was in the Bootcamp program, I had a Bootcamp mentor.
 After joining a team, I was assigned a senior engineer as my mentor who was also my tech lead.
 Employees will have weekly 1:1s with their mentor and manager.
 For interns, each intern at Meta is assigned an intern manager, who will act as their mentor and is usually the person who came up with their internship project.
 The intern manager will be the main person evaluating the intern's work and they ultimately determine the intern's performance and if they receive a return offer at the end of their internship.